prysmaticlabs/documentation/docs/contribute/contribution-guidelines.md

 ---
 id: contribution-guidelines
-title: Contribution Guide
+title: Contribution guide
-sidebar_label: Contribution Guide
+sidebar_label: Contribution guide
 ---

 New to the Prysm project, the Ethereum protocol or the concepts behind blockchain entirely?
 The [external reading](required-reading.md) page includes a large selection of comprehensive information for both part-time and core contributors alike.